olliw42/mLRS/docs/PARAMETERS.md

 1. Parameters common to Tx and Rx.
 These need to be configured to be identical for Tx and Rx, in order for a connection to be possible.
 For an arbitrary receiver, this can be achieved by binding the receiver to the Tx module.

-2. Parameters for Tx.
+2. Parameters for the Tx module (Tx parameters).

-3. Parameters for Rx.
+3. Parameters for the receiver (Rx parameters).

-The parameters are configured via the Tx module, by using the CLI or the mLRS Configuration lua script.
+The parameters are configured via the Tx module, by using the CLI or the mLRS configuration Lua script.
 If no receiver is connected, then the Rx parameters cannot be configured.

-Depending on the specific mLRs hardware, not all parameters may be available, as well as not all options for a parameter may be available.
+Depending on the specific mLRs hardware, it may happen that not all parameters are available, as well as that not all options for a parameter are available.

 ## Common Parameters ##